-10. The method according to any one of claims 1 to 9, further comprising outputting an optical, acoustic and/or haptic signal to the user by means of an output device as soon as a keyword or a phrase is recognized by said secondary voice recognition process.
+7. The method according to any one of claims 1 to 6, further comprising outputting an optical, acoustic, and/or haptic signal to the user by means of an output device as soon as said activation word is determined in said audio data.